malunaridev/Course-Rocketseat-Explorer/project-02/README.md

 # Rocketseat Explorer - Project #02

 The second project I built, also following structions given by the mentor, was a little bit more challenging than the first one, as I was presented to important concepts like positioning and hover.
+Yet, without difficulties, I could finish it using my cummulated knowledge.

 ## My Process